 Look at those attackers and defenders!
 All lined up on opposite sides of wood.
 For a short time, this served as my way to say, "Hey, this is what you can expect when purchasing a piece!" but these engravings were each about half an inch tall and didn't serve design all to well on smaller screens.

-You might know the Youtuber/Twitch streaming Microwave gaming.
-I made a set of his logo and sent it over as a token of appreciation for all the entertainment he's brought over the years.
+The Youtuber/Twitch streamer Microwave gaming's logo.
+I made a set and sent it over as a token of appreciation for all the entertainment he's brought over the years.